OKRs—objectives and key results—are used by many organizations to help align individual, team, and business goals.

 - Gather feedback on effectiveness.

-OKR example for training and development
+HR OKR examples for training and development

 Objective: provide employees with the training they need to be more effective.